Design & Technology

 “Our mission is to give all students a chance to design and make products independently by building their own skills and techniques over time and developing relevant skills to use in the real world.”

-Students study for three lessons per week in Years 7 and 8.
+Students study for three lessons per week.
 The groups are put in sets from Year 7 after taking a baseline design test during the first week in September.

 The DT department benefits from excellent facilities, which are rare across the county and regions.
 There is an industry standard food room, designed and built to meet rigorous Food qualification requirements and new for September 2017, we have a second brand new Food room, fitted out with some of the best equipment in the area, including a blast chiller, air conditioning and a touch screen TV board.

 Our Resistant Materials workshops are generously kitted out and spacious and we have a dedicated and newly fitted Graphics Room.